Deep Exploration via Randomized Value Functions: Algorithms

 One method to maintain $K$ estimates in parallel is to implement an ensemble memory buffer $\mathtt{ensemble\_buffer}$.
 An ensemble buffer should function similarly to $\mathtt{buffer}$, but maintain $K$ distinct perturbations of the observed data $\tilde{\Dc}_k$, each associated with their appropriate ensemble value estimate $\tilde{\theta}_k$.
 We use a Pythonic notation that $\mathtt{ensemble\_buffer[k]}$ is a $\mathtt{buffer}$ for each $\mathtt{k=1,..,K}$; although in a practical implementation it will be sensible to share appropriate parts of the memory requirements.
-Algorithms \ref{alg:ensemble_update_gaussian} and \ref{alg:ensemble_update_bootstrap} describe two options for use in an online variant of For an online variant of $\mathtt{learn\_grlsvi}$ (additive Gaussian noise) we can store $K$ distinct samples of additive noise, as described in Algorithm \ref{alg:ensemble_update_gaussian}.
+For an online variant of $\mathtt{learn\_grlsvi}$ (additive Gaussian noise) we can store $K$ distinct samples of additive noise, as described in Algorithm \ref{alg:ensemble_update_gaussian}.
 Similarly, for an online approximation to bootstrap sampling we might use ``double-or-nothing'' sampling per Algorithm \ref{alg:ensemble_update_bootstrap} \citep{owen2012bootstrapping}.

 Algorithm \ref{alg:learn_ensemble_rlsvi} ($\mathtt{learn\_ensemble\_rlsvi}$) presents the ensemble RLSVI algorithm.
 An agent that employs $\mathtt{learn\_ensemble\_rlsvi}$ maintains ensemble parameter estimates $\tilde{\theta}_1, .., \tilde{\theta}_K$ with random prior samples $\tilde{\theta}^p_1, .., \tilde{\theta}^p_K$.
 The regulatization effects of $\Rc(\theta; \tilde{\theta}^p_k)$ can play an important role in exploration.
 Although we have suggested a particular form in \eqref{eq:regularize}, we would consider alternative approaches based on prior observations as studied in {\it off-policy learning} \citep{precup2001off} and {\it transfer learning} \citep{taylor2009transfer}.